 So, wallet makers have been making wallets from metals, like aluminum, steel, and even titanium, to offer more rigid, safer spaces for your all-important cards.
 However, they aren't going to be suited for everyone, so let’s dive in and discover a few pros and cons to carrying these more modern, minimalist wallets.

 There are different advantages and disadvantages of carrying a metal wallet.
-So, in order to help you make the best choice when deciding what type of wallet to buy, let’s delve a little into the different positive and negative reasons you may or may not choose to carry one.
-Maybe even help you decide whether or not a metal wallet is the right choice for you.
+So, in order to help you decide if metal wallets are good, let’s delve a little into the different positive and negative reasons you may or may not choose to carry one.

 - Toughness.
 Wallets made from metal, or with metal interior frames, are known to be extremely durable and usually last their owners for years.
-They are not only water-resistant, but they are also highly resilient against damage from dropping or other types of shock traumas.
+Metal wallets are not only water-resistant, but they are also highly resilient against damage from dropping or other types of shock traumas.
 They won't rip or tear, obviously, and they have varying degrees of ability to withstand crushing weights and bending, depending on the type of metal they are constructed from.
-Steel, of course, being one of the stronger, yet heavier types of metals you can find metal wallets being constructed from; whereas aluminum would be among the weaker types of metals, though much lighter than steel or other metals.

 - Size.
 Metal wallets tend to lean more towards the thinner side, which makes them ideal for carrying in the front pocket as an everyday wallet.
-Carrying a smaller metal wallet can even help with the back pain that can be caused by sitting on a bulky card, paper, and cash stuffed leather wallet, which throws the hips and spine out of their natural sitting position alignment when it keeps one side of your backside from being even with the other whenever you sit on them.
-Not to mention that carrying a smaller wallet will make it easier to reduce wallet clutter and make it easier to find exactly what you need quicker due to their minimalist style and design towards not only carrying just the essentials but also carrying them well.
+Did you know you can throw the hips and spine out of their natural alignment whenever you sit on a bulky wallet?
+Carrying a smaller metal wallet can even help with the back pain that can be caused by sitting on a bulky card, paper, and cash stuffed leather wallet.
+Not to mention that carrying a smaller wallet will make it easier to reduce wallet clutter and make it easier to find exactly what you need quicker due to their minimalist style and design.

 - Smooth, nonstick surface.
 If you have ever carried a wallet on a hot day or ended up accidentally in a pool or river with your wallet still in your pocket, you are already aware of how damp leather can have a tendency to stick inside the pocket.
 With metal wallets, they do not absorb moisture, and therefore will not give you this issue.
 Even if you dive in a pool with it in your pocket, it will still slide right out of the pocket with minimal effort.